WiseLabCMU/rover/setup.md

         2. Click the `Set` button under `Board Control / Reset Control / Reset`.
 Wait for the board to finish resetting.
         3. Select the COM port in the `Board Control / RS232 Operations` dropdown.
         4. Click `Connect`.
 The `RS232 Connectivity Status` field should turn to `Connected`.
+    - Copy sample configuration `rover/radar/_config.json` to `rover/radar/config.json`, and update it with your configuration parameters.
-    - In the `rover/radar` directory, build lua scripts from templates, replacing `COM4` with the appropriate COM port name.
+        - Make sure to set the `com` entry with the COM port number noted above.
+        - Unless you have a non-standard mmWave Studio installation, none of the other fields need to be changed.
+    - Build the lua scripts:
         ```sh
-        python build.py --com COM4
+        python build.py
         ```

 ## LIDAR (Ubuntu 20.04) Computer